The evolution problem associated with the fractional first eigenvalue

 \section{Evolution problem}

 This section is devoted to study the evolution problem given in \eqref{ev_eq} under some conditions on the datum.
+We want to emphasize that we restrict our attention to the case when the outside datum does not depends on the time variable $t$.
+Notwithstanding the above, we observe that the comparison principle presented in the next theorem will be also true in the case when $g(x,t)$ as well as the existence result whenever we require a Lipschitz assumption, with respect to $t$, on the function.
 We start by introducing the notion of viscosity solution we will work with.

 Let $T>0.$ A bounded upper (resp. lower) semicontinuous function $u\colon\mathbb{R}^N\times[0,T]\to\mathbb{R}^N$ is said to be a viscosity subsolution (resp. supersolution) of